ShellShockQ/docs-site/docs/user-guide/installandconfig.md

 Zowe CLI can connect to z/OS servers and allows tasks to be performed through a command line interface.

-Because Zowe is a set of components, before installing Zowe first determine which components you want to install, and where you want to install them.
-This guide covers all of the components, but is split into sections so you can install as much as you need.
+Because Zowe is a set of components, before installing Zowe, first determine which components you want to install and where you want to install them.
+This guide provides documentation for all of the components and it is split into sections so you can install as much as you need.

 Here are some scenarios to consider: